thefutureofeducation/genai/_sources/introduction.md

 **Part 2:** These resources, which highlighted the responsiveness, inclusiveness, and adaptability of AI in educational contexts, were made accessible and presented to all participants for further exploration (during the event).
 We collected data in Part 1, took 25mins to produce these resources while the event was happening, and returned at the end of the event to showcase this resource hub to participants.

-**Disclaimer:** Please note that, due to the rapid pace of content generation during this activity, we did not have the opportunity to fully validate the accuracy of all outputs.
+**Disclaimer:** _Please note that, due to the rapid pace of content generation during this activity, we did not have the opportunity to fully validate the accuracy of all outputs.
 The primary goal of this session was to showcase the potential applications of AI in educational settings, rather than to create rigorously verified learning content.
-We encourage participants to view these outputs as exploratory demonstrations of AI’s capabilities.
+We encourage participants to view these outputs as exploratory demonstrations of AI’s capabilities_.

 ---
 ## Summary of Discussion Analysis from Audience (Claude)